 The construction of coal and gas infrastructure has put in jeopardy beaches, nesting grounds for turtles and seabirds, and mangroves, naturals habitats for marine life, birds and land based animals.
 According to a report from the Australian Government, mining activities could also be partly responsible for the degradation of water quality.
 Lastly, the development of coal export already have dredged 52,581,000m3 of the Great Barrier Reef between 2007 and 2011, and the Australian Government does not seem to be willing to stop the dredging, as it has just agreed to expand the Abbot Point site without informing the United Nations.
 The World Heritage Committee says “reef will be listed as threatened ecosystem unless government takes steps to protect it.”.
 European banks involved in coal or gas projects in the Great Barrier Reef include BNP Paribas, Crédit Agricole, Natixis, Royal Bank of Scotland, Société générale, Commerzbank, HSBC and ING group

 Laciana Leon region is nestled in the Sierra de los Ancares.
 This is an area of great biodiversity that has numerous forms of protection.
-However, it has proven the existence of numerous mines open with its attendant environmental impacts as heaven: destruction of vegetation cover, loss of ecosystems, modification of river channels and displacement of wildlife such as water pollution.
+However, it has proven the existence of numerous mines open with its attendant environmental impacts as heaven: destruction of vegetation cover, loss of ecosystems, displacement of wildlife, modification of rivers as well as water pollution.

 The Bhopal disaster refers to a gas leak incident that occurred in India in 1984, in the region of Madhya Pradesh, 600km southern New Delhi.
 It resulted directly from the over exploitation of the UCIL plants (built in 1969 and 1978), a subsidiary of Union Carbide Corporation, among the biggest American chemical companies.
 The factory produced Temik and Sevin, two products of MIC considered extremely toxic, and that should be maintain under 0°C for safety reason (above 0°C, the liquid turning into a heavy gas).
 After a couple a years of underproduction due to bad economic conditions, the plants are run by a reduced team, in unsafe conditions.
 During this night of 1984, a succession of incidents led to the excessive pressure of a tank containing MIC, not spotted on time by operators, used to malfunctions of measure instruments and safety systems.
 A runaway reaction started, resulting in a very high temperature inside the tank 610.
 The overpressure broke the concrete roof, allowing about 40 metric tons of toxic gas to escape, leading to the so-called Bhopal disaster.
 Right after the disaster, UCC tried to charge the Indian subsidiary UCIL for the responsibility of the accident.
 After several years of struggle with public authorities and the civil society, UCC came to an agreement with the Indian government in 1989, implying 470 M USD (from 370USD to 533 USD per victim).
 In 1994, UCC sold UCIL, which after few transactions was taken over by the Madhya Pradesh regional government.
 In total denial, local authorities have been announcing that the site was not contaminated anymore, and in 2009, they even suggested to open the area for tourism.
 Almost 30 years after the disaster, the site remains non-decontaminated.
 The toxic wastes, from 4000 to 12000 tons, still stored on the site are polluting ground water and therefore, potentially poisoning people and ecosystems.
 In 2012, a project of decontamination run by the GIZ aborted because of ecologist association’s pressures (from Greenpeace notably) the project implying to move 347 tons of wastes to Europe, a highly risky convoy.
 This dramatic situation could stay for ages, as there is no decontamination center in India able to treat properly these wastes.
 Dow Chemical, a leader American company that brought out UCC in 2001 would be legally now the last resort moral person to pursuit.
 A petition supported by Greenpeace has been launched recently in order to force Dow Chemical to assume its responsibility, and raise awareness on the still critical situation of the ecosystem in Bhopal (http://bhopal.net).